Table of Contents

 Instructions

-- Prepare The Shrimp: Use a sharp paring knife to split the peeled shrimp half lengthwise and discard any veins.
-Transfer to a plate, sprinkle all over with salt, cover with plastic, and refrigerate for at least 1 hour and up to 2 hours.
+- Prepare The Butterflied Shrimp: Use a sharp knife to split the 1 pound of peeled shrimp half lengthwise and discard any veins.
+Transfer to a deep plate or shallow bowl, sprinkle all over with the 1 teaspoon salt, cover with plastic wrap, and refrigerate for the first time for at least 1 hour and up to 2 hours.

-- Bake The Tostadas: Meanwhile, heat the oven to 450°F and arrange a rack in the middle.
-Brush both sides of tortillas with 1 tablespoon of the oil and place on a rimmed baking sheet.
+- Bake The Crispy Tostadas: Meanwhile, heat the oven to 450°F and arrange a rack in the middle.
+Brush both sides of 8 to 12 tortillas with 1 tablespoon of the oil and place on a rimmed baking sheet.
 Bake until golden and crisp, about 5 to 8 minutes.
 Cool slightly before serving.

-- Make The Aguachile: Meanwhile, combine chilies, lime juice, water, and cilantro with a pinch of salt in a blender and blend until thoroughly blended.
-Toss shrimp with chili-lime marinade and onion and return to refrigerator another 2 hours.
-Mix in cucumber, season once more with salt and pepper.Serve right away with tostadas and avocado.
+- Make The Aguachile: Meanwhile, combine the 2 serrano chiles, 1 cup fresh lime juice, 1/2 cup water, and 1 bunch cilantro with a pinch of salt in a blender or food processor and blend until thoroughly blended.
+Toss the shrimp with chili-lime marinade and thee 1/2 thinly sliced onion and return to refrigerator for a second time for another 2 hours.
+Mix in the 2 thinly sliced cucumbers, season once more with salt and serve right away with tostadas and thinly sliced avocado.